 America has an overspending problem, and you likely have an overspending problem.
 Let those words sink in.

-Sure, everyone knows they are overspending a bit here and there, but is it really THAT big of a problem?
+Sure, everyone knows they are overspending a bit here and there, but is it THAT big of a problem?

 Let’s look at the data.
 First, almost half of you don’t have enough money to cover an unexpected $400 bill.
 Secondly, American families are not saving enough money for retirement.